-Library Services provides access to a wide range of electronic resources, including an extensive collection of e-journals and databases most of which can be accessed off-campus.
-Many of these can be searched simultaneously via LibrarySearch
+Library Services provides access to a wide range of electronic resources, including an extensive collection of e-journals and databases which can be accessed on and off-campus, from any device.
+Most of these resources can be searched simultaneously via LibrarySearch.
+Some of the more specialist databases such as Statista, Lexis+ UK, or Westlaw would need to be accessed directly via our Resources A-Z

-Our Academic Librarians can offer specialist support and advice about access to resources to support your research.
+Library Services can offer specialist support and advice about access to resources to support your research.
 For introductory information about the collections and resources available in your subject area, see our Subject Guides.

 If an item you require is not available at Abertay or another library locally, it may be possible to obtain it through our Inter-library Loans Service.

-If your purchase is authorised by your supervisor, email bookorders@abertay.ac.uk with the details of the item you wish to request.
-For each request, a fund code and e-mail authorisation from the signatory of the fund that is to be used for the purchase will be required.
+In this situation, please speak to your research supervisor to check if funds are available from your school to purchase the title instead.
+This would require that the purchase is authorised by your supervisor.
+You should then email library@abertay.ac.uk with the details of the item you wish to request.
+For each request, a fund code and email authorisation from the signatory of the fund that is to be used for the purchase will be required.

-The SCONUL Access scheme allows many university library users access to study spaces or books and journals at other libraries that belong to the scheme.
 Applications to join an external library must be made online via the SCONUL Access application.
-If you have any queries regarding the SCONUL Access or completing the application form, email sez@abertay.ac.uk.
+If you have any queries regarding the SCONUL Access scheme or completing the application form, email sez@abertay.ac.uk.

 Support for Undertaking Research